Prime Rate

 • Online shopping?
 Some cards offer extra rewards for Amazon and retail purchases.

 I made this mistake years ago.
 I signed up for a travel rewards card because the signup bonus looked amazing.
 Problem was, I barely traveled.
-Meanwhile, I was spending $800 a month on groceries with a card that gave me 1% back.
-Switching to a grocery-focused card literally doubled my rewards.
+Meanwhile, I was spending $800 a month on groceries with a credit card that gave me 1% back.
+Switching to a grocery-focused cash back card literally doubled my rewards.

 Understand the Fee Structure